* Q2 EPS $0.56 vs est $0.52

 * Sees 2010 sales up at least 36 pct from last year

-* Shares soar 15 pct to all-time high (Adds CFO interview comments; updates stock movement)
+* Shares up 11 pct premarket (Adds analyst comment, updates stock movement)

 By S. John Tilak

-The Teaneck, New Jersey-based IT services provider outperformed its larger India-based rivals, pushing its shares up 15 percent to an all-time high.
-Most of its employees and development centers are based in India.
+The Teaneck, New Jersey-based IT services provider outperformed its larger India-based rivals, pushing its shares up 5 percent in trading before the bell.